Welcome to Roger Russell's

 Listening tests must be done without any of the amplifiers being overdriven.
 Amplifiers can sound different if they are overdriven and produce distortion.
 They clip differently due to individual linearity characteristics in the output stages or other sections regardless of whether they are tube or solid state.
 The various harmonic and intermodulation components can be measured and heard.
 For some amplifiers, high distortion can occur very abruptly while in others it may gradually increase as the amplifier is increasingly overdriven.
 The former is sometimes referred to as hard clipping and the latter as soft clipping.

 In any case, overdriving an amplifier causes distortion that is undesirable no matter how the clipping occurs.
 It can cause excessive heating of the amplifier components and produce undesirable distortion in the music.
-Worse than this, perhaps, is that the harmonic distortion components from a clipping amplifier can damage or totally burn out a mid-range or tweeter in the speaker system that it's driving.
+Worse than this, perhaps, is that the harmonic distortion components from a clipping amplifier can damage or totally burn out a mid-range or tweeter in the speaker system that it is driving.
 The harmonic products generated by the distortion shift the energy spectrum to higher frequencies.
 Experience has proven that a higher power amplifier in the same situation will not damage the speakers, simply because it isn't driven into clipping.

 Incredible as it may seem, some people are used to listening to distortion.
-For example: when tubes in an old amplifier have such low emission it can deliver only a few watts and it goes into distortion at a very low listening levels.
+For example: when tubes in an old amplifier have such low emission, it can deliver only a few watts and it goes into distortion at very low listening levels.
 Even worse, when the new tubes are put in, the same people don't like it because it isn't what they have grown used to.

 ALL Amplifiers Don't Sound the Same